User User name Password

 Anyways, I haven't used the streaming service in a long time.
 I mostly watch anime from Netflix and they didn't stream it in japanese so I never tried to watch anything else.
 Plus the picture quality was kinda crappy.
 Back then picture quality was based on your internet connection.
 My ISP has tripled my download speed since then so maybe it will look alot better.
 But even if it did, the selection was always horrible.
 Even if they tripled it, would they actually add movies you want to watch or would it be "triple the amount of films you never wanted to watch anyways."

-This message has been edited since posting.
-Last time this message was edited on 16 July 2008 9:36
+This message has been edited since its posting.
+Latest edit was made on 16 Jul 2008 @ 9:36

 I wasnt aware that netflix already offered video streams since I don't use netflix.
 Since they do offer streams is there any other advantage to using netflix on the 360 other than the group viewings?